View on GitHub

 $ wget -qO- http://localhost:8343/api/v1/backup --user admin --ask-password --post-data=

-NOTE: A custom backup location can alternatively also be specified inside the compose.yaml.
+NOTE: A custom backup location can be specified via DL_BACKUP or inside the compose.yaml.

 Update